MhouneyLH/SmartBinSim/README.md

 ## 3. Prerequisites

+> **Note:** It is recommended to use the dev container for development.
+The dependencies are already installed in the dev container automatically with the correctly working versions.

 - .NET >= 8.0
-- Podman
-- Podman Compose
+- Docker
-- Docker (for development in dev container)
+- Docker Compose Plugin
 - PostgreSQL

 ## 4. What are the next steps?

-- [ ] create dev container
+- [ X ] create dev container
-- [ ] generate sensor data for the bins
+- [ X ] generate sensor data for the bins
 - [ ] find a way how to store the sensor data in a scalable way (directly to database? in a message queue?)
 - [ ] create simple API to get stored sensor data
 - [ ] build simple frontend (web) with a map and show the bins on the map and create bins